 I was named Alaska Writer Laureate 2002 – 2004, the only playwright - so far - to be so honored.
 My plays have been produced in Alaska, California, Massachusetts and Kentucky.
 I’m a member of the Dramatists Guild of America.

-From 2012 – 2017, I produced my play, The Winter Bear, in 42 cities, towns and villages all over Alaska in my capacity as Executive Director of the non-profit The Winter Bear Project.
-I serve on the Board of the Alaska Humanities Forum and I am a founding member of the Looking Glass Group Theatre, which has produced over 100 ten-minute plays by Alaskan writers since its founding in 1999.
+Since 2008, my play The Winter Bear has been produced in over 50 cities, towns and villages all over Alaska.
+I served two terms on the Board of the Alaska Humanities Forum and I am a founding member of the Looking Glass Group Theatre, which has produced over 100 ten-minute plays by Alaskan writers since its founding in 1999.

 My husband, a retired pulmonary physician, and I came to Alaska for a one-year adventure over 40 years ago.
 We stayed to raise two sons.
-Now we have in addition two accomplished daughters-in-law and three spirited granddaughters.
+Now we have in addition two accomplished daughters-in-law and four spirited granddaughters.
 The adventure continues!
 I feel privileged to live so close to wilderness in a place where Alaska Native culture infuses every aspect of life with respect for the natural world.

 In this episode of Northern Soundings, public radio host Robert Hannon interviews Anne Hanley